ThingLabsIo/ThingLabsIo.github.io/pages/workshop/cs/01-getting-started.md

 *  Auto generated table of contents
 {:toc}

-## Preparing for the Windows 10 IoT Labs
+## Preparing for the Windows 10 IoT - Connected Nightlight Workshop
-The labs in this series build on each other to enable you to prototype your own Internet of Things (IoT) devices.
-In this lab you will use the Microsoft .NET Framework to build an application for the Universal Windows Platform (UWP) that can run on any Windows 10 device, including a Raspberry Pi 2, MinnowBoard MAX, or DragonBoard 410c running Windows 10 IoT Core.
+The labs in the Connected Nightlight Workshop build on each other to enable you to prototype your own Internet of Things (IoT) devices.
+You will use the Microsoft .NET Framework to build an application for the Universal Windows Platform (UWP) that can run on any Windows 10 device, including a Raspberry Pi 2, MinnowBoard MAX, or  a DragonBoard 410c running Windows 10 IoT Core.

 ## Bill of Materials
-In this lab series you will need the following:
+In the Connected Nightlight Workshop you will need the following:

 1. [Raspberry Pi 2](http://www.amazon.com/Raspberry-Pi-Model-Project-Board/dp/B00T2U7R7I/){:target="_blank"} with a [5V 2A Switching Power Supply w/ 20AWG 6' MicroUSB Cable](https://www.adafruit.com/product/1995)
 2. [Solderless Breadboard](https://www.adafruit.com/products/64){:target="_blank"}